thundermagic/rpi_media_centre/README.md

 Assuming everything went alright, you should have all the servics running now.
 You can now access each of the services.

+#### How to check if Openvpn is working?
+You would need to check two things, if the tunnel interface is created and if the vpn is up and passing traffic.

+For the first one, tunnel interface, on the host, check if there is a `tun` interface created when transmission-openvpn container is running.

+To check if VPN is up and passing traffic, on the host, just check your public IP by googling `whatsmyip`.
+If you are using the host headless, then type
+`curl www.httpbin.org/get` on the console and check the IP address in the `origin` field in the output.
+That is the public IP being used my the host.
+Now if you check the Public IP being used by your network, that should be different from what you got from the previous step.

 ## Accessing services
 Each service have a different port number.
 Assuming your RPi IP address is 192.168.4.4 and you haven't change the port numbers in `docker-compose.yaml` file, you can access the service like;